-“Innovation Insight” is a blog series written by SRC’s CEO and President, Dr. Laurier Schramm, which aims to shed light on the importance of innovation in driving economic, societal and environmental growth.
+“Innovation Insight” is a blog series written by SRC’s President Emeritus, Dr. Laurier Schramm, which aims to shed light on the importance of innovation in driving economic, societal and environmental growth.
 This is the first in a sub-series about SRC's evolution over the past 70 years.

 At the beginning of the 20th century, organized research, development and technological innovation were quite rare, but this changed with the advent of industrial research councils.

 The United States’ National Research Council was formed in 1916 and seemed to quite quickly become interested in the role of research in helping industry advance (hence the term “industrial research”).
 Systematic research and development (R&D), and the linear model of technological innovation were fairly new concepts at the time, as in 1928 research was still a relatively new tool of industry in North America.

 Meanwhile, Canada had also formed a research council of national scope in 1916.
 Originally formed by Order in Council as the Honorary Advisory Council for Scientific and Industrial Research, by 1925 it had became better known as the National Research Council of Canada.
 One of the initial objectives of the Canadian NRC was to link science and industry for the benefit of the people of Canada, and its first major project was studying the briquetting of Saskatchewan lignite to replace imported anthracite coal as a fuel.